awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 # Establish a virtual connection to the offline database engine
 con_demo <- connect_local_db(folder_path = mini_folder)
+#> duckdb is storing downloaded extensions and secrets under ~/.duckdb:
+#> ℹ /Users/israeltawiahtetteh/.duckdb
+#> This persists across sessions and is shared with the DuckDB CLI and other clients.
+#> ℹ Run duckdb(shared_home = FALSE) to use a temporary directory instead.
+#> ℹ See ?duckdb_storage for details and alternatives.
 #> Successfully connected to the local offline database!
 Virtual views mounted safely.

 # Run functional annotation summary for region Chr05:75,104,537 - 75,106,403